About New Jersey Coastal Resilience Collaborative

 Managing Directors

-• Tom Herrington – Associate Director, Urban Coast Institute at Monmouth University and
+• Tom Herrington – Urban Coast Institute at Monmouth University and

 Coastal Community Resilience Specialist, New Jersey Sea Grant Consortium

-• Laura Kerr – Senior Research Engineer, Coastal Engineering REsearch Group at Stevens Institute of Technology and Coastal Resilience Specialist, New Jersey Sea Grant Consortium
+• Laura Kerr – Coastal Engineering Research Group at Stevens Institute of Technology and Coastal Resilience Specialist, New Jersey Sea Grant Consortium

 Board of Directors